 [1] This linkage can be easily broken if the user wants to be forgotten.

-Our client library is built on a number of proven technologies:
+Our client library is built on the following technologies:

 Our client library is available via the following channels.
 You will receive instructions on how to integrate via the channel you choose.